Letter Re: Retreat Locale Selection Mapping Tools

 Note from JWR:

-Today we present two more entries for Round 40 of the SurvivalBlog non-fiction writing contest.
+Today we present another entry for Round 40 of the SurvivalBlog non-fiction writing contest.
 The prizes for this round include: First Prize: A.) A gift certificate worth $1,000, courtesy of Spec Ops Brand, B.) A course certificate from onPoint Tactical.
 This certificate will be for the prize winner’s choice of three-day civilian courses.
 (Excluding those restricted for military or government teams.)
 Three day onPoint courses normally cost $795, and C.) Two cases of Mountain House freeze dried assorted entrees in #10 cans, courtesy of Ready Made Resources.
 (A $350 value.)
-D.) a $300 gift certificate from CJL Enterprize, for …
+D.) a $300 gift certificate from CJL Enterprize, for any …

 Economics and Investing: